 6. Lee Vining

-For more information regarding your lodging options and local deals affiliated with the Yosemite area, check out Lee Vining’s website.
+Check out Lee Vining's website for more information regarding your lodging options and local deals affiliated with the Yosemite area.

 Yosemite-Las Vegas: The Winter Route